pclucas14/GansFallingShort/README.md

 3) repeat 1) & 2) on a new dataset (ptb or coco)

+4) redo a Figure similar to 1) but in the synthetic data case (NLL_oracle vs NLL_test)

-4) repeat 1) & 2) in the conditional setting i.e. Sentence Completion task
+5) repeat 1) & 2) in the conditional setting i.e. Sentence Completion task

-5) repeat 1) & 2) w.r.t Adversarial Epochs
+6) repeat 1) & 2) w.r.t Adversarial Epochs

 #### Bonus